pestrela/music/traktor/README.md

 Having said this, the DDJ-1000 has major features that I personally value significantly over the S4Mk3:

-* **A) BIG mechanical jogs:** This is so important that [it gets a dedicated blog post ](#why-i-like-big-mechanical-jogwheels)
+* **A) BIG jogs wheels:** This is so important that [it gets a dedicated blog post ](#why-i-like-big-jogwheels)

 * **B) More pad modes.** All my most useful functions are a maximum of 2 clicks away - and without using any shifts.
   Main Pad modes are a) Hotcue, b) Roll/padFX, c) MacroFX, d) JogFX.
   Pressing twice the same pad mode cycles the top 2 sub-pages of that pad mode.
-This is way the reloop Elite mixer works.
+This is way the Reloop Elite mixer works.
   I’ve got even more stuff on the secondary pad modes, accessible with a shift+mode.

-* **C) Two USB ports.** This is crucial for seamless handovers between DJs; and for safety of connecting a backup laptop ready at any time.
+* **C) Two USB ports.** This is crucial for seamless hand-overs between DJs; and for safety of connecting a backup laptop ready at any time.

 * **D) JogFX combos on the jogs.** Please see them in my demo videos (eg 6:32 of https://www.youtube.com/watch?v=h9tQZEHr8hk&t=392s ).
   This is turnkey in my mapping, i’m not familiar if they have it on the S4mk3 (it was present for sure on the S4MK1 DJTT mappings)